eclipse-elk/elk-website/CONTRIBUTING.md

 # Contributing to Eclipse Layout Kernel

 Thanks for your interest in this project.
-This repository is mostly generated automatically from the (main ELK repository)[https://github.com/eclipse/elk].
-Contributions to the project should go there or to the (elk-models repository)[https://github.com/eclipse/elk-models].
+This repository is mostly generated automatically from the [https://github.com/eclipse/elk](main ELK repository).
+Contributions to the project should go there or to the [https://github.com/eclipse/elk-models](elk-models repository).

 ## Project description